-EU ETS: opening an ETSWAP account
+Open an ETSWAP account

-If you are an installation operator, go to ETSWAP and select ‘register a new stationary installation’.
+If you are an installation operator, go to ETSWAP and select ‘Register a new stationary installation’.
 Provide the information requested.

-You need to include the:
+In your email you need to include the:

 - aircraft operator name

 - aircraft operator code as specified on the Commission List

 - first name of the contact person

 - email address you want your login details sent to